Gleyber Torres Player Props: Yankees vs. Athletics

 Gleyber Torres At The Plate

-- In 18 games this year (23.7%), Torres has picked up an RBI, and in 10 of those games (13.2%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.
+- Torres has picked up an RBI in 23.4% of his games this season, with two or more RBI in 13.0% of his games.
+He has also plated three or more runs in two contests.

-- He has scored in 34 of 76 games this season, and more than once 7 times.
+- He has scored in 44.2% of his games this year, with two or more runs scored in 9.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.